Virginia women's basketball team opens road trip with loss to No. 20 UCLA

 LOS ANGELES — The Virginia women’s basketball team opened its two-game West Coast road trip with a 69-57 loss to No. 20 UCLA on Sunday night at Pauley Pavilion in Los Angeles.

-The Cavaliers were down one point with 2:09 remaining in the third quarter, but a flurry of 3-pointers from the Bruins early in the fourth quarter helped them pull away late and earned a double-digit margin of victory.
+The Cavaliers (0-4) were down one point with 2:09 remaining in the third quarter, but a flurry of 3-pointers from the Bruins early in the fourth quarter helped them pull away late and earn a double-digit margin of victory.

 "We have to be disciplined," Virginia coach Tina Thompson said.
 "We have to stick to our schemes and we have to execute.
 There are no excuses.
 I'm not gonna make any.
 As hard as we are working, we have to work smarter."

-Natalie Chou scored 20 points on 8-of-10 shooting, IImar’I Thomas added 19 points to lead UCLA.
-Jaelynn Penn scored 16 points and joined Chou, Thomas and Dominique Onu with two 3-pointers.
+Natalie Chou scored 20 points on 8-of-10 shooting, while IImar’I Thomas added 19 points to lead UCLA.
+Jaelynn Penn scored 16 points and joined Chou, Thomas and Dominique Onu with two made 3-pointers.

-“To win games like this, or just in general, it takes a level of toughness, and we're still kind of searching for that and figuring it out," Virginia coach Tina Thompson said.
+“To win games like this, or just in general, it takes a level of toughness, and we're still kind of searching for that and figuring it out," Thompson said.
 "It's in our group.
 We just have to dig deep enough that we reach it.”